How Much is PAT Testing?

 Where you live in the UK can impact the cost of getting an electrical safety certificate and PAT test.
 The tables below break down the pricing ranges estimated on the basis of your locality.

-In our breakdown of electrical safety certificates, we show estimates of prices for a Part P certificate, landlord electrical safety certificate as well as the region by region electrical condition report cost.
+In our breakdown of electrical safety certificates, we show estimates of prices for a Part P certificate, a landlord electrical safety certificate, as well as the region-by-region electrical condition report cost.

 Electrical Safety Certificate Cost Depending on Location